#Support for simple features, a standardised way to encode spatial vector data

 3.2.2 Import the data

-In the code chunk below we load the dataset described above, lsoa-data-clean.csv as a data frame and call it df_LSOA.
+In the code chunk below we load the dataset described above, manchester_land_cover_2011.gpkg as a simple feature object and call it sf_LSOA.
 We will be generating some maps to show the geographical distribution of our data and results.
 To do this, we need the data that defines the geographical boundaries of the LSOAs.
-This data can be found in the form of a shapefile here.
-We have also stored this shapefile, called LSOA_2011_Lodnon_gen_MHW.shp, in the data folder of this workbook so you can import it directly as a data frame with simple features using the st_read()
+This data is included in the sf_LSOA variable, in the column called geom.

 # The raw data can be obtained from link below, but it has been cleaned by Carmen Cabrera-Arnau for this chapter